-After the reporting official notifies the student or parents of the determination, the official shall forward to the appropriate area superintendent the official's complaint file, which shall include the written complaint, other documents presented to the reporting official, and copies of all investigative notes or determination documents maintained by the official.
+After the reporting official notifies the student or parents of the determination, the official shall forward to the appropriate school assistant superintendent the official's complaint file, which shall include the written complaint, other documents presented to the reporting official, and copies of all investigative notes or determination documents maintained by the official.

 If the complainant is not satisfied with the official's determination, the complainant may appeal to the Superintendent of Schools within ten calendar days after being notified of the reporting official's determination.
 The appeal must be in writing and signed by the complainant, must clearly and specifically state the substance of the complaint, must state how the complainant requests that the complaint be resolved, must state the date that the complaint was made to the reporting official, and must identify the reporting official.
 Within ten calendar days after receiving the appeal notice, the Superintendent will conduct a conference with the student or parent if the appeal notice requests one.
 The Superintendent will review the reporting official's complaint file.
-The Superintendent's decision will be communicated to the complainant within ten calendar days after receiving the appeal or conducting the conference, as may be appropriate, and will add the complainant's written appeal documents and the Superintendent's complaint file.
+The Superintendent's decision will be communicated to the complainant within ten calendar days after receiving the appeal or conducting the conference, as may be appropriate, and will add the complainant's written appeal documents and the Superintendent's investigative notes or determination documents to the contents of the reporting official's complaint file.